Sugizo: 2016–present

 Sugizo produced the theme songs for the 2019 Mobile Suit Gundam: The Origin - Advent of the Red Comet anime.
 Luna Sea provided the opening themes, but for the ending themes he decided to collaborate with female singers.
 The first is Sugizo feat.
 Glim Spanky covering Daisuke Inoue's "Meguriai" (めぐりあい), and the second is a cover of Hiroko Moriguchi's "Mizu no Hoshi e Ai wo Komete" (水の星へ愛をこめて) by Sugizo feat.
 KOM_I (Wednesday Campanella).
 The third is the new song "A Red Ray" by Sugizo feat. miwa, which he composed and arranged while she wrote the lyrics.
 The last is Sugizo feat.
 Aina the End (BiSH) covering "Hikari no Hate" (光の涯), which was originally on his album Oneness M with lyrics and vocals provided by Morrie.
 Also in 2019, Sugizo helped produce the Chinese pop rock band VOGUE5.

 He provided the theme songs for the July 2020 Gibiate anime; "Gibiate" with the Yoshida Brothers and "Endless" with Maki Ohguro.
 After 12 years, Sugizo announced the revival of his jam band Shag in November 2020.
 The group, which includes bassist KenKen (Rize), performed two shows on December 6 and 7.
 Sugizo's seventh studio album, Love & Tranquility, was released on December 23.
 In addition to "A Red Ray", Aina the End's version of "Hikari no Hate", and a new version of "Endless", it also features a cover of Dead End's "So Sweet So Lonely" as a tribute to their guitarist You, who died earlier in the year.

-In 2022, he released an ambient EP with Hataken, titled The Voyage to The Higher Self.
-On July 1st, Shag released its first album titled The Protest Jam, edited from live performances and studio recordings by Sugizo himself.
+In 2022, he released an ambient music EP with Hataken, titled The Voyage to The Higher Self.
+On July 1, Shag released its first album titled The Protest Jam, edited from live performances and studio recordings.
 In November 2022, Sugizo was announced as a member of the supergroup The Last Rockstars, along with fellow musicians Yoshiki, Hyde, and Miyavi.
 The group released their first single, "The Last Rockstars (Paris Mix)", in December of the same year.

+In 2023, Sugizo collaborated with Yoshiki to perform an instrumental version of the X Japan song "La Venus" in the documentary film Yoshiki: Under the Sky.
+In 2025, he served as composer on Daisuke Miyazaki's visual kei-themed film V. Maria, and for Yukihiko Tsutsumi's ice show Hyoen: Kagamon no Yasha.
+He performed live for the majority of the latter, and said collaborating with Tsutsumi was a longstanding wish due to his admiration of the film director's work.